homenowramblings

 words: The Colonization of Confidence by Robert Kingett

-experiences: Karen Montanaro's new show
+experiences: Karen Montanaro's show about her life with Tony Montanaro.

 It has become a tradition to watch some of the media which has entered the public domain each year.
 I recently enjoyed the Marx Brothers film Animal Crackers, and have plans to watch a few other things when I have a moment.

-Last Updated: 2026-01-08
+Last Updated: 2026-02-26